Brexit VAT changes: a practical step by step guide

 • Acquisitions (purchases) - £1,500,000

-From 1st January 2021 intrastat returns will only be required if purchases from the EU are over the £1,500,000 threshold above.
+From 1st January 2021 Intrastat returns will only be required if purchases from the EU are over the £1,500,000 threshold above.
 This requirement will remain in place in 2021 only.
-If a business was only submitting intrastat returns because of the £250,000 sales threshold being breached, then Intrastat reporting will no longer be needed.
+If a business was only submitting Intrastat returns because of the £250,000 sales threshold being breached, then Intrastat reporting will no longer be needed.